KonstaT/KonstaT.github.io/_devices/rpi4/AOSP16.md

 *If mouse cursor doesn't appear, try replugging your mouse.*

+*Booting to TWRP is not supported with DSI displays.
+HDMI display must be used when booting to recovery mode.*

 Q: How to boot out of TWRP recovery?
 *A: You can boot out of recovery by simply selecting reboot to system option in TWRP.*